liquidg3/liquidfire-shopify/README.md

 }

 ## Force Login on All Pages
 Exactly like before, but add the following to your `App.js`.
-The biggest difference is that we have to make sure we aren't redirecting if the requst is handled by the `Shopify` controller.
+The biggest difference is that we have to make sure we are not redirecting if the requst is handled by the `Shopify` controller.

 ```js
 onDidReceiveRequest: function (e) {